Egersunds IK

 Egersunds Idrettsklubb, commonly known as Egersund or EIK, is a Norwegian sports club from Egersund in Rogaland.
-The club has sections for football, handball and athletics, and is most known for its football team, which plays in the 2. divisjon, the third tier of the Norwegian football league system.
+The club has sections for football, handball and athletics, and is most known for its football team, which plays in the 1. divisjon, the second tier of the Norwegian football league system.

 History

-The inhabitants of Egersund first started playing football late in the 19th century, after influence from the English pottery-workers in the city.
-In the beginning the football was not organized, but during the spring of 1909 Egersund Fodboldsklubb was founded.
+The inhabitants of Egersund first started playing football late in the 19th century, after influence from the English pottery-workers in the town.
+At first the football was not organized, but during the spring of 1909 Egersund Fodboldsklubb was founded.
 The club, who played in kits with yellow and black stripes, did not play any competitive matches, but is today considered the forerunner of Egersunds IK.
 After the First World War, the gymnastics club Egersunds TF created a football-team, and Egersunds IK was founded in September 1919 when the football section of Egersunds TF broke out to create its own club.
 The club soon joined the Football Association of Norway, and played its first match against Vidar.

 Egersunds IK first match in the Norwegian Cup was a 0–3 loss against Viking in the first round of the 1925 Norwegian Cup.
-The club played in local leagues until 1939, when they qualified for the top-tier of the new nationwide league, Norgesserien (League of Norway).
-The club's first season was interrupted by the Second World War, and when the league was reorganized after the war, Egersund ended up at the second tier.
+The club played in local leagues until 1939, when they qualified for the top-tier of the new national league, Norgesserien (League of Norway).
+The club's first season was interrupted by the Second World War, and when the league was reorganized after the war, Egersund ended up in the second tier.
 Further relegations followed, and the club has never been in the top tier of Norwegian football again.
 In 1957, Egersund were promoted to the second tier, and started one of the better periods of the club's history.
-A cup match away at Viking in Stavanger in 1960, drew a crowd of 4,269, the greatest attendance for any Egersund match, home or away.
+A cup match away at Viking in Stavanger in 1960, drew a crowd of 4,269, the biggest attendance for any Egersund match, home or away.
 In the 1961 Norwegian Cup, Egersund eliminated Flekkefjord and Start to reach the third round of the Norwegian Cup, for the first time in history, where they lost 3–0 against Skeid at Bislett Stadion.